Spring Term 2021 Info & Frequently Asked Questions

 Students may still apply for Spring Term aid after that deadline, and the Office of Financial Aid will make every effort to process documents submitted after the deadline as quickly as possible.
 However, they cannot guarantee that students who submit documents late will be notified of eligibility prior to the Fall Term fee due date.
 Students who miss the published payment deadlines should be prepared to pay in full or to enroll in the tuition payment plan.

-The Titan Scholarships Online Application is open for Spring Term 2021 applications through 11:59 PM on Wednesday, Sept.
-30 and current and accepted students should apply.
+The Titan Scholarships Online Application for Spring Term 2021 applications closed on Sept.
+30 and recipients will be contacted via email.
 Students can reach out to the Foundation with questions about Titan Scholarships.